konstfish/shoal/docs/ingress/cert-manager.md

           serviceType: ClusterIP
 ```

-See a complete list of available solvers [here](https://cert-manager.io/docs/configuration/acme/).
-To use a custom Issuer, adjust the Ingress like the following.
+Once this issuer has been created, adjust the Ingress like the following.

 ```yaml
 apiVersion: networking.k8s.io/v1